Descanonge/tomate/docs/source/scanning.rst

 are multiple shared coordinates.
 With the matches from all the shared coordinates, we can reconstruct the filename, by replacing the matchers in the pre-regex.
-This add a limitation with multiple shared coordinates: the matches must also be independent accross coordinates.

-Some dimensions might not be represented inside the file, for instance in the previous example files might not contain a time dimension.
+Some dimensions might not be represented inside the file, for instance in the previous example the files might not contain a time dimension.
 In that case, the in-file index should be `None`.
 This is then handled appropriately by the filegroup loading methods.